SAFE Protocol

 Currently, the Homelessness Code of Guidance details how local authorities should be notifying receiving councils when placing households in another local area.
 This guidance is not always followed, which can result in households, including vulnerable families with children, becoming lost in the system.
 This guidance should be more strictly followed, so that we can ensure those in TA don’t become forgotten, and instead continue to receive the support they are entitled to.

-Although the Government have felt unable at this time to accept this amendment, we are glad to see that the Government supports the need for a notification protocol and will look into finding the best method to implement it.
+Although the Government felt unable at the time to accept this amendment, we were glad to see the Government support the need for a notification protocol and pledge to look into finding the best method to implement it.

 These changes would apply to all households who become homeless, whether they're placed in TA elsewhere, or remain in their local area.